wyzjack/wyzjack.github.io/_pages/about.md

 News
 ======
+* 12/2022:  We released a repository summarizing the state-of-the-art methods and the related papers on 3D anomaly detection: https://github.com/wyzjack/Awesome-3D-AnomalyDetection.
+Welcome to use and star!
 * 12/2022: I successfully passed the qualifying exam and become a Ph.D. candidate.
 * 08/2022: Our paper on video anomaly detection is accepted by ICDM 2022.
 * 08/2022: Our papers on unsupervised anomaly detection and semi-supervised domain adaptation are accepted by CIKM 2022.